 9) Books – My kids love that they have new books for our long holiday travels!
 If you can get a series for a good price, that’s even better!
 If you’re a fan of Usborne books, you can visit my website here.
 For ideas, see our Bible storybook gift guide and great choices for a 12 Books of Christmas tradition!
 Or check out some top classics on Amazon!

 10) Journaling supplies – Because I have a 9 year old daughter who could spend hours in her room writing notes and creating stories, I know there are lots of other young girls (or boys!) who would enjoy journals or journaling supplies!
-This Sadie Robertson set from Dayspring is so pretty and also has magnets and Scripture cards to share.
+This Sadie Robertson set from Dayspring is so pretty, with a cosmetic pouch along with the journal.
 This journal could easily be used by both guys and girls.

 11) Arts and Crafts supplies – Long and cold winter days mean that arts and crafts will be put to good use!
 Grab an assorted bucket of supplies and let their creativity shine.
 Or just head to Hobby Lobby and pick up some googly eyes, pipe cleaners, pom poms, foam paper and those craft sticks that look like tongue depressors for lots of random fun :)

 12) Magazine subscriptions – Clubhouse and Clubhouse Jr Magazine are a favorite for our family, and we are getting my 4 year old a 12 month sub to Ladybug Magazine this year!
 Some other fun ideas that my kids have enjoyed in the past are Ranger Rick Jr, Highlights High Five and Thomas and Friends!